Home » Bee Farm Blog » Honey » DIY Face Moisturizer (Honey & Beeswax)

 Essential oils are natural products that are derived from various plant sources.
 But, don’t let that fool you into thinking that they are not powerful.
 These concentrated substances should be used with care and respect.

 Tea Tree Essential oil has antiseptic, antibacterial and anti-inflammatory properties.
-It can be a good partner in skin care when mixed with another carrier oil.
+It can be a good partner in skin care when mixed with another carrier oil – but it is also optional for this recipe.

 If you have sensitive skin, consult a doctor or dermatologist prior to putting any essential oils on your face.